FelipeBudinich/fun.voyage/content/Code/ig.WebFont.md

 ## Description

-An `ig.WebFont` allows you to dynamically load and render TrueType or OpenType fonts using the browser's FontFace API, fully integrated with ImpactJS's resource loader system.
+The `ig.WebFont` class allows you to load custom fonts via the `FontFace` API and use them in your ImpactJS canvas-based games.
+It supports customizable rendering options such as color, size, outline, alignment, and weight.
+The font is fully integrated with the ImpactJS loader, so it can be preloaded like other assets.

 ## Constructor